We’ve hit a new phase in the last few weeks:

 - She had pushed the cat beds under the dresser to get them out of the way.

-- She moved a stray empty box from some recently ordered baby gear into a corner.
+- She moved a stray empty box from some recently ordered baby must haves into a corner.

 - She’d taken the clean duvet cover from

 the laundry basketoff the floor and spread it over the bed.
 The king-sized bed on a platform frame.
 With only her two little 5-year-old hands.

 How to Exploit the Bored Jar

 Abby can’t read yet, so she will pull out a stick and ask us what it says.

 This weekend, she picked a stick and held it out to me to read to her.